 In a single auction, an investor can buy a maximum of $5 million in bills by noncompetitive bidding.
 The maximum one investor can be awarded by competitive bidding is 35 percent of the total amount given out.

-To find out more about treasury bills -- and about your other investment options -- take a look at the links on the next page.
+To find out more about treasury bills -- and about your other investment options -- take a look at the links below.

 Related HowStuffWorks Articles